Not Just Advice – Legal Strategy That Works

 To protect your Article 8 right to family life, you may be granted leave to remain in the UK if:

-• If you have a relationship with a child under 18 who lives in the United Kingdom, or has resided in the United Kingdom for the past 7 years, and you cannot reasonably expect the child to leave; or
+• If you have a relationship with a child under 18 who lives in the United Kingdom, or has resided in the United Kingdom for the past seven years, and you cannot reasonably expect the child to leave; or

 There is an insurmountable obstacle (i.e. quite significant difficulties) to family life continuing outside the UK if you have a genuine relationship with your partner who is settled in the UK.